 The following was also adopted by faculty and endorsed by the Board of Trustees in 1971 from the Association of American University Professors and the Association of American College's 1940 Statement of Principles on Academic Freedom and Tenure.
-By vote of the faculty in 1994, allegations of misconduct based on cases of sexual harassment are handled separately (consult the Human Resources office for a statement of the Unlawful Harassment and Sexual Harassment Policy).
+By vote of the faculty in 1994, allegations of misconduct based on eases of sexual harassment are handled separately (consult the Human Resources office for a statement of the Unlawful-Harassment and Sexual Harassment Policy).
+Reports of discrimination, harassment, and retaliation (including on the basis of sex or gender) are handled separately by the Civil Rights and Title IX Office.
+Copies of the Sexual Misconduct Policy and Discrimination, Harassment, and Retaliation Policy can be obtained from the Civil Rights Coordinator.